 Strategies

-Replicable methods, activities, or policies intended to improve the use of research evidence or to maximize its positive impact on decision-making and youth outcomes.
+Replicable methods, activities, relational approaches, or policies intended to improve the use of research evidence or to maximize its positive impact on decision-making and youth outcomes.
+For instance, it may include ways to create the incentives, organizational structures, and relationships needed to jointly produce, make sense of, and use research evidence in ways that respond to decision-makers’ needs and ultimately benefit youth.

 Research evidence